ToucHDowN77/portfolio/data_analytics/immigration/readme.md

 ## 1. Overview

 This project will examine comparatively the incoming immigration flows from Albania to Greece, for the 'pandemic' years 2020 and 2021.
 General lockdown measures affected significantly national borders crossing, resulting in a unprecedented loss of work labour for Greece's agricultural sector, which traditionally and for many reasons, is not served by Greeks but by Albanians instead, through established bi-national Work Treaties.
 To overcome this problem, both interested parties came to a mutual understanding of bringing into effect a new legal and technical way of allowing immigration flows to come to Greece for work, that is summarized in the aforementioned art.
 16, law no.4783/2021.
-Using its provisions, Greek farmers who request Albanian working hands, should follow a specific electronic process of applying for them and then the Civil Service issues the necessary permits that allow the entrance of the Albanina
+Using its provisions, Greek farmers who request Albanian working hands, should follow a specific electronic process of applying for them and then the Civil Service issues the necessary permits that allow the entrance of the Albanians workers.
+This research utilizes the official raw data from the Greek Ministry of Immigration that span through these 2 years of implementing the legislation in hand.

+## 2. Research motivation

+## 3. Technical aspects